The Eloquent Peasant: Time period

-While the story of The Eloquent Peasant was set in the ninth and tenth dynasties, it is generally accepted that the poem itself was written during the Middle Kingdom, around the same time as "The Tale of Sinuhe, during Egypt's Classical Age.
+While the story of The Eloquent Peasant was set in the ninth and tenth dynasties, it is generally accepted that the poem itself was written during the Middle Kingdom, around the same time as the Story of Sinuhe, during Egypt's Classical Age.
 This time period was said to have produced some of the greatest works of literature and art.
 The wealthy and well educated Egyptians focused greatly on these aspects, as well as entertainment.
 The Eloquent Peasant would have been considered a generous amount of both.
 The poem was also one of the first recorded texts that focused on the lives of people other than the kings or the gods.
 The story reflected ideals of Egypt at the time among the common people.
 It was extremely popular.

 The Eloquent Peasant was one of the few texts that highlighted some of the concepts of Egyptian law during the Middle Kingdom dynasties.